Sun Weishi: Late artistic career

 In 1956 Sun became the artistic director and vice-president of the newly created Chinese Experimental Theater.
 While working with the Experimental Theater, Sun attempted to create a new style of socialist art by combining Stanislavsky's system with dramatic techniques found in traditional Chinese opera.
 In June 1956 Sun produced the play Joys and Sorrows, a drama about a romantic triangle between a CCP official and two women.
 The play was warmly received for its verisimilitude, portraying CCP officials as prone to the same weaknesses as other people.
 Because Joys and Sorrows focused on the personal life of a CCP leader, both it and Sun were criticized during the Anti-Rightist Movement of 1957, initiated by Mao in order to persecute those potentially critical of him.

 In 1957 Sun produced her second play for the Chinese Experimental Theater, Peach Flower Fan, a period play in which Sun utilized features of Chinese opera and folk dance.
 In 1957 Sun also produced a comedy, Portrait of One Hundred Clowns, in order to defend herself against her political critics by shallowly promoting the Anti-Rightist Movement.

-In 1961 Sun produced a play, the Hatred of Black Slaves, based on the American novel Uncle Tom's Cabin.
+In 1961 Sun produced a play based on the American novel Uncle Tom's Cabin, The Hatred of Black Slaves.
 In the Hatred of Black Slaves Sun experimented with techniques found in Chinese opera (the same which had inspired Brecht's concept of "alienation effects") in an effort to break down the "fourth wall".
 The Hatred of Black Slaves was notable for its attempts to expand the play's dramatic action beyond the confines of the stage.

-After the success of the Hatred of Black Slaves, Zhou Enlai directed Sun to produce a play portraying the heroic deeds of oil workers in Northeast China.
-Sun and her husband, Jin Shan, moved to the oil city of Daqing and worked for several years with oil workers and their wives, eventually producing the play the Rising Sun.
-The plot of the Rising Sun focused on the contributions that women made in agriculture and the construction of oilfields, and featured a cast made up exclusively of local people.
-The play was well received in Daqing, Beijing, and Shandong.
-Encouraged by the play's success, Sun and Jin returned to Daqing in order to produce more plays based on oil workers, but were not able to complete their work before the advent of the Cultural Revolution in 1966.
-The Rising Sun was the last play that Sun would ever produce.

 In 1963, while directing the play "Azalea Mountain", Jiang Qing approached Sun and asked if she could be involved in the production of the play.
-Sung rejected Jiang's request, saying that, since the play was being produced by the Youth Theatre, it wouldn't be appropriate.
+Sun rejected Jiang's request, saying that, since the play was being produced by the Youth Theatre, it wouldn't be appropriate.